1992 United Nations Framework Convention on Climate Change (UNFCCC)

-The 1992 Convention on Climate Change was a framework convention providing guidelines for the implementation of agreed to obligations.
-The Convention classifies nations in three groups – Annex 1 (OECD and countries in transition to OECD), Annex 2 – (OECD only), and non-Annex 1 – (developing nations).
+The 1992 Convention on Climate Change was a framework convention providing guidelines for implementing agreed obligations.
+The Convention classifies nations into three groups – Annex 1 (OECD and countries in transition to OECD), Annex 2 – (OECD only), and non-Annex 1 – (developing nations).

-The goal of the convention was the stabilization of greenhouse gas (GHG) concentrations in the atmosphere at a level to prevent human interference with the climate.
-The convention imposes a non-specific limit, and does not call for reductions.
+The Convention’s goal was the stabilization of greenhouse gas (GHG) concentrations in the atmosphere at a level to prevent human interference with the climate.
+The Convention imposes a non-specific limit and does not call for reductions.

-The convention requires Annex 1 parties to provide financial resources for mitigation, adaptation and development for non Annex 1 nations.
-Annex 2 countries are required to provide new and additional financial resources to assist countries particularly vulnerable to climate change.
-Annex 2 countries are also required to facilitate the transfer of technology and know-how to developing nations to assist them in implementing provisions of the convention.
+The Convention requires Annex 1 parties to provide financial resources for mitigation, adaptation, and development for non-Annex one nations.
+Annex 2 countries must provide new and additional financial resources to assist countries particularly vulnerable to climate change.
+Annex 2 countries are also required to facilitate the transfer of technology and know-how to developing nations to assist them in implementing provisions of the Convention.

 Obligations of Parties to the UNFCCC

-There are a number of common responsibilities falling on all parties to the convention, including:
+Several everyday responsibilities are falling on all parties to the Convention, including: